tomedunn/the-finished-book/_theory/encounter-multiplier-p1/encounter-multiplier-p1.md

     \label{eq:encounter-multiplier-general-multi-target}
 \end{equation}

-Figure <a href="#fig:xp-encounter-multiplier-aoe" class="fig-ref">5</a> (below), plots this encounter multiplier as a function of the multi-target damage efficiency.
+Figure \figref{fig:xp-encounter-multiplier-aoe} (below), plots this encounter multiplier as a function of the multi-target damage efficiency.

 <figure id="fig:xp-encounter-multiplier-aoe">
     {% include_relative fig-encounter-multiplier-general-multi-target-small.html %}
     {% include_relative fig-encounter-multiplier-general-multi-target-large.html %}
-    <figcaption>Figure 5: Encounter multiplier for multi-target strategies that damage all enemies equally and simultaneously as a function of multi-target damage efficiency.</figcaption>
+    <figcaption>Encounter multiplier for multi-target strategies that damage all enemies equally and simultaneously as a function of multi-target damage efficiency.</figcaption>
 </figure>

 Using the [Spell Damage](https://www.dndbeyond.com/sources/dmg/dungeon-masters-workshop#SpellDamage) table in chapter 9 of the DMG as a reference gives $$\effMT \approx 0.70$$ for spells, which translates to $$\EM \approx 1.43$$.
 Against monsters who are resistant to spell damage, or the specific damage type dealt by the PCs' spells, this changes to $$\effMT \approx 0.35$$ and $$\EM \approx 2.86$$, assuming the single target alternatives aren't effected by those same resistances.